Skyscanner/backpack-ios/UNRELEASED.md

 # Unreleased
 > Place your changes below this line.

-**Fixed:**
-- Backpack/Dialog:
-  - Significantly improved the behaviour of the dialog in extreme cases.
-  - `BPKDialogController` now appropriately constraints the dialog to not grow to a size too large for the viewport.
-  - `BPKDialogController` now limits how large the dialog grows in large view ports like iPad.
-  - `BPkDialogView` can now be constrained to stop growing and will handle small viewports by shrinking its content.

-**Fixed:**

- - Backpack/Toast
-   - Fixed the toast's appearance in dark mode.

 ## How to write a good changelog entry
 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).
 2. Add the package name.